 Under no circumstance should it be ignored; it should ALWAYS be explored.

-Often, anxiety is at the root and it’s important to note that anxiety is much more than being ‘a bit scared’.
+Often, anxiety is at the root.
+It’s important to note that anxiety is much so more than being ‘a bit scared’.
 Anxiety can be incredibly debilitating with some people describing it as ‘crippling’.
 Left untreated, it can lead to much more including Generalised Anxiety Disorder or Selective Mutism (to name but two).

 Can’t attend, not won’t attend…

 We must flip the narrative of “school refusal”.
-School refusal is the assumption that the child/young person is making a willing decision to not attend school; that the child has control over this decision and by doing so is causing a great inconvenience to all stakeholders (parents, teachers etc).
+School refusal is the assumption that the child/young person is making a willing decision to not attend school and that the child has control over this decision and by doing so is causing a great inconvenience to all stakeholders (parents, teachers etc).

 Blame Culture and Misconceptions